credativ/plutono/docs/sources/basics/timeseries.md

 Another feature of a TSDB is the ability to filter measurements using _tags_.
 Each data point is labeled with a tag that adds context information, such as where the measurement was taken.
 Here's an example of the [InfluxDB data format](https://docs.influxdata.com/influxdb/v1.7/write_protocols/line_protocol_tutorial/#syntax) that demonstrates how each measurement is stored.

-Here are some of the TSDBs supported by Grafana:
+Here are some of the TSDBs supported by Plutono:

 - [Graphite](https://graphiteapp.org/)
 - [InfluxDB](https://www.influxdata.com/products/influxdb-overview/)